 However, something happened today that got my attention.
 I am more excited about this change in World of Warcraft than I’ve been about any change in any video game ever.
 Considering that I’ve been a gamer for nearly 30 years, that is no mean statement.

-The first and most significant change is that in the near future, anyone posting or replying to a post on official forums will be doing so using their Real ID — that is, their real-life first and last name — with the option to also display the name of their primary in-game character alongside it.
+The first and most significant change is that in the near future, anyone posting or replying to a post on official Blizzard forums will be doing so using their Real ID — that is, their real-life first and last name — with the option to also display the name of their primary in-game character alongside it.
 These changes will go into effect on all StarCraft II forums with the launch of the new community site prior to the July 27 release of the game, with the World of Warcraft site and forums following suit near the launch of Cataclysm.
 Certain classic forums, including the classic Battle.net forums, will remain unchanged.

 You can read the rest of the statement here.